kepces/delete-duplicate-images/README.md

 Incomplete cus I'm still learnin'

 Forked from: https://github.com/matthewrenze/rename-images
-Not used for the same purpose but I modified it
+Not used for the same purpose but I used it as a base

-Author: Matthew Renze

 Usage: python.exe Rename.py input-folder
   - input-folder = the directory containing the image files to be renamed